Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Her decision?
 “I didn’t return.”

 Aaron learned of a park where other Hasids considering defection gathered, and she started going there.
 A few years later she left home to live with her boyfriend, also a former Hasid.
-She took remedial classes, obtained her GED, and now majors in neuroscience at Amherst College in Massachusetts.
+She took remedial classes, obtained her GED and now majors in neuroscience at Amherst College in Massachusetts.

 “In the community," she said, "women are stuck in this position where you have to take care of nine to 12 kids, take care of your husband, and your husband works."